csc301-fall-2021/team-project-11-nahdet-el-mahrousa/deliverable-2/README.md

 - Get the response message from the bot
 - Repeat the above two steps until you get the final result

+Additional Concern:
+- If you want to change any answer in the previews question, just scroll up the page to that question/message and choose the option you want again.
+The new response that corresponds to this option will appear at the bottom of the chat.

 ## Development requirements

 The app is developed with Node.js + Express.js + React + MongoDB with node@v14.16.1 and npm@v7.24.1.
 The app has three components: server, client-app, admin-dashboard; each runs and builds independently.
 The app is hosted by Heroku, database is supported by MongoDB Atlas.